-More than a dozen people around the world, most of whom were in America, have lost their lives due to defective Takata Corporation airbags.
+More than a dozen people worldwide, most in America, have lost their lives due to defective Takata Corporation airbags.
 Countless others have been injured.
-As the Takata airbag recall scandal continues, it is important to remember your rights as a consumer.
-If you have been hurt by a Takata airbag exploding, let Las Vegas Personal Injury Attorney Eric Roy know.
+As the Takata airbag recall scandal continues, it is essential to remember your rights as a consumer.
+Let our attorneys know if you have been hurt by a Takata airbag exploding.
 During a free consultation, our team can explain your rights and what you should do next if you want to create a lawsuit for damages.

 Consequences of defective Takata airbags that have been reported include: